 - There ARE apartments available for rent year-round.
 But there is much less availability for April or January than for July, that is a given.

 - If your goal is indeed to rent something for July, you better get on it quick – ads start coming out in early March, and they go fast!

 - Apartments are referred to by number of rooms in total, not just bedrooms.
 Instead of looking for a ‘two-bedroom’, you’ll look for a 4 1/2 (the half being the bathroom).
 This means you’ll get two bedrooms, a living room and a kitchen.
 A 3 1/2 for example, will only have one bedroom, a kitchen, and a living room.
 And so on.

-- Most rental apartments in the city are over a 100 years old.
+- Some rental apartments in the city are over a 100 years old.
 Some are refurbished.
 Some are not.
 Expect all kinds of things when planning a visit!

 - Agencies are not very common in Montreal when it comes to renting.
-Most locals find their apartment on Kijiji, lesPAC or even Craigslist, and the local newspaper ads (think the Globe and Mail and La Presse).
+Most locals find their apartment on Kijiji or Facebook Marketplace.

 Montreal is a wonderfully bilingual city (some might argue that it’s a bit too anglophone, but that’s a whole other debate).
 Most people speak both French and English fluently, and will be happy to assist you in both languages.
 While there is a law that protects French and makes sure that French is predominant on everything (bill 101), English is never very far, making it easy to understand for all non-French speakers.
 Montreal IS the perfect place to learn French!

 Taxes are high, but benefits are high.